na-na-hi/renget/archive/MixtralForRetards.md

 Prompt processing is not optimized for moe yet so: >Turn BLAS batch size to "Dont Batch BLAS"

-**Disable repetition penalty, frequency penalty and don't use mirostat on whatever frontend your using such as SillyTavern.**
+**Disable repetition penalty, frequency penalty and don't use mirostat on whatever frontend your using such as SillyTavern.
+1.00 rep pen == off.**

 ---

-**Use Alpaca or its official formatting.**
+**Use its official formatting or Alpaca.**
-Its official formatting actually performs worse than alpaca according to some, you can try both.
+Seen people saying one or the other was better for different tasks, you can try both.
 (On ST these are under the big A on top.
 Change the Context Template to either Mixtral or Alpaca.)

 (Under Instruct Mode Sequences for ST):